microsoft/T-MAC/README.md

 - [x] Add `I4` format to simplify the deployment of 4-bit models.
 - [x] Embed T-MAC GEMM kernels into llama.cpp to accelerate prefill/prompt.
-- [ ] Android cross-compilation guidance
+- [x] Android cross-compilation guidance
+- [ ] Merge latest llama.cpp for more functionalities
 - [ ] Optimize for ARMv9 CPU with SME2 through LUTI4

 ## Techniques